Image by Kyle Lincoln

 Walk Bike Nashville is working to build a more walkable, bikeable, and livable Nashville.
-Advocacy is one of the methods to achieve our mission.
-Through our advocacy programs, Walk Bike Nashville works with communities to empower their voices for active transportation, with elected officials to enact smart policy changes, and with the Metro Nashville government to guide best practices in implementation.
+We advocate for better infrastructure and transportation policy by working with people to use their voices to advocate for active transportation, with elected officials to enact policy changes, and with the Metro Nashville government to guide best practices in implementation.
 Read more about our 2020 advocacy priorities on our blog.

 Walk Bike Nashville's 2021 citywide priorities are: